+Lt.
 Thomas “Pete” Ray

-According to the Los Angeles Times article, the CIA reinforced the secrecy of the operation to the crews: “Cannot attach sufficient importance to fact that American crews must not fall into enemy hands.
+According to the Los Angeles Times, the agency reinforced the secrecy of the operation to the airmen: “Cannot attach sufficient importance to fact that American crews must not fall into enemy hands.
 In the event this happens, despite all precautions, crews must state [they are] hired mercenaries, fighting communism, etc.; U.S. will deny any knowledge.”

-Although the US was desperately refusing to take any responsibility for the attack, Castro knew they were the ones pulling the strings.
-He wanted to prove without a doubt that the US had been involved, and Ray’s body was the best way to do it.
+After landing, Thomas Ray and his flight engineer, Leo Baker, were discovered by Cuban soldiers and shot.
+Ray’s body was then collected and placed on ice.
+Although the US was desperately refusing to take any responsibility for the attack, Castro knew the CIA was pulling the strings.
+He wanted to prove without a doubt the US had been involved, and Ray’s body was the best way to do it.

-If they wanted to repatriate Ray’s body, the CIA would have to admit their involvement.
-Even the Cubans were confused by the US’ cold treatment for one of their war dead.
+If the CIA wanted to repatriate Thomas Ray’s body, it would have to admit American involvement in the Bay of Pigs Invasion.
+Even the Cubans were confused by the government’s cold treatment of the deceased.

-In 1979 Cuba became aware that Ray’s daughter, Janet Ray Weininger, was trying to recover her father’s body.
-As a result, the return of his body took place in 1979.
-It was around this time that the CIA privately informed Weininger that Ray had participated in the invasion, and had actually been awarded the agency’s highest award; the Distinguished Intelligence Cross.
+In 1979, Cuba became aware that Ray’s daughter, Janet Ray Weininger, was trying to recover her father’s body.
+As a result, his body was returned to the US.
+It was also around this time that the CIA privately informed Weininger that Ray had participated in the Bay of Pigs Invasion and had actually been awarded the agency’s highest award: the Distinguished Intelligence Cross.